-As part of our series covering the various researchers working on aging, we finally caught up with Dr. Michael Lustgarten, author of ‘Microbial Burden: A Major Cause Of Aging And Age-Related Disease’, and we did this short interview which we hope may be of interest to you.
+As part of our series covering the various researchers working on aging, we finally caught up with Dr. Michael Lustgarten, author of ‘Microbial Burden: A Major Cause Of Aging And Age-Related Disease’, and we did this short interview that we hope may be of interest to you.

 Hi Mike, can you tell us a little bit about yourself and your work?

-My name is Michael Lustgarten, and I’m currently a scientist at the Tufts University Human Nutrition Research Center on Aging in Boston, MA.
+My name is Michael Lustgarten, and I’m currently a scientist at the Tufts University Human Nutrition Research Center on Aging in Boston, Massachusets.
 I have funding to examine the role of the gut microbiome and serum metabolome on lean mass and physical function in older adults.

 You use the phrase optimal health in your talks, what exactly do you mean by that?